Toomas633/FileShare/README.md

 * Make sure you have PHP installed on your local machine.
 You can check this by running the command `php -v` in your terminal.
 If you don't have PHP installed, you can download it from the [official PHP website](https://www.php.net/).
 * Install Python on your Windows machine if it is not already installed.
 You can download the latest version of Python from the official website at [https://www.python.org/downloads/](https://www.python.org/downloads/).
+* Make sure to change the values of `post_max_size` and  `upload_max_filesize` in `php.ini` to a desired size ammount, or bigger files can't be uploaded (defaults are 8M and 2M in the file, so the uploaded file can only be of size 2MB and less)

 ## Running instructions